Gabrielonso/mystoremanager/README.md

 **Sales**
 - All sales, sales details and records are managed by mystoremanager.
 - Sales invoice can be created, printed and edited.
-- Sales can be made in both cartons and/or in pieces for a customer.
+- Sales of an item can be made in both cartons and/or in pieces for a customer.
 Stocks will be subtracted based on category.
 - An item can be easily searched for by an autocomplete search algorithm when a user starts typing out keywords associated with the required item name.
   A list of item containing the letters you typed in will appear for selection.
   If required item does not appear in the list, it probably does not exist in the record or users can try a different keyword or create new item for record that does not exist.